 Latest updates to voting at a polling station

-- Remember, you'll need photo ID to vote at a polling station in the election on Thursday, 4 May 2023.
+- Remember, you'll need photo ID to vote at a polling station.
 Photo ID accepted at polling stations

 - If you are registered as a postal voter and wish instead to vote in person, you will need to cancel your postal vote before you can vote in person at a polling station.